DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownList/1 Configuration/noDataText.md

 ---
 ---
 ##### shortDescription
-The text or HTML markup displayed by the UI component if the item collection is empty.
+Specifies the text or HTML markup displayed by the UI component if the item collection is empty.

 ---
 <!-- %fullDescription% -->